-Cincinnati product liability lawyer reviews Testosterone Side Effects & Allegations of “Off Label” Marketing
+Cincinnati product liability lawyer reviews Testosterone-related heart attacks and venous thromboembolism (VTE) & Allegations of “Off Label” Marketing

 To date, there is no definitive evidence that increasing serum testosterone for age related symptoms is either safe or beneficial to the patient.

 Joe Lyon has been at the forefront on the testosterone replacement litigation since 2013 and filed one of the first lawsuits in the country.
 He has presented to lawyers around the country on the topic and is actively involved in the discovery process in the multi-district litigation.

 If you would like to discuss your potential case with an experienced Cincinnati product liability lawyer and learn more about the safety of the products, please call The Lyon Firm for a free consultation.

 Testosterone side effects can be more serious than previously thought.
 The FDA further concluded based on a review of the available science that there is a possible increased cardiovascular risk associated with testosterone use.
 Heart attacks and pulmonary embolism have been linked to Low T replacement therapy.

 Based on the findings, the FDA also required the manufactures to increase the warning labels to include additional Low T therapy side effects.
 The Lyon Firm is accepting cases for review, where the patient suffered any of the following:

 Low T Product Lawsuits